syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 The `TextMemberPath` and `DisplayMemberPath` properties of AutoComplete control specify the property path, by which the searching must be done when a custom data is bound to the `ItemsSource` property.

 [TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) - Specifies the property path whose value is used to perform searching based on user input received in the selection box portion of the `AutoComplete` control.
 The default value is `string.Empty`.
 When `TextMemberPath` is `null` or `string.Empty`, searching will be performed based on `DisplayMemberPath`.
-When both the properties have a `null` or `string.Empty` value, searching will be performed based on the class name with namespace of the item.

 [DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in the drop-down.
 The default value is `string.Empty`.

 N> `DisplayMemberPath` and `TextMemberPath` will be effective for the collection item that holds two or more properties in it.

+N> When both the `TextMemberPath` and `DisplayMemberPath` properties have a `null` or `string.Empty` value, searching will be performed based on the class name with namespace of the item.

 ### Searching based on TextMemberPath

 Searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
 If `TextMemberPath` is `null` or `string.Empty`, searching will be performed based on `DisplayMemberPath`.
-When both the properties have a `null` or `string.Empty` value, searching will be performed based on the class name with namespace of the item.

 {% tabs %}
 {% highlight c# %}